Tennu/tennu/readme.md

 ## Basic Usage ##

-With Tennu, you create an irc client, write some modules or basic event listeners, and then connect.
+With Tennu, you create an irc client, require your modules or subscribe to your event listeners, and then connect.

 ```javascript
 var tennu = require('tennu');